 The path is well defined with clear signs at each intersection.
 So, you can’t get lost as long as you stay on the trail.

-From Petrin Information Center, follow the purple dots for Macchabee Forest Loop Trail.
-You’ll reach the first viewpoint after about 15 minutes.
 There are a few other viewpoints ahead until you reach a fork in the path.
 You can either turn left or continue straight.

-I opted to go straight and found myself walking along a relatively flat trail surrounded by tall trees.
-About halfway through, there was a slight descend which gradually became steeper as I got closer to Mare aux Joncs Waterfall.
+About halfway through, there was a slight descent which gradually became steeper as I got closer to Mare aux Joncs Waterfall.
 It took me about 1h10min to reach the top of the waterfall.

 From there, you’ll get a clear view of the mountain ridges and the river cascading down to form Mare aux Joncs waterfall.